-- 11.1 A proportionate joint consultation on this Scheme took place prior to the Date of Approval.
-The following principles were agreed by the Parties and followed in respect of the consultation process: - 11.1.1 It was a genuine consultation exercise: the views of all participants were valued. - 11.1.2 It was transparent: the results of the consultation exercise were published. - 11.1.3 It was an accessible consultation: the material for consultation was provided in a variety of formats. - 11.1.4 The draft scheme was published and comments invited from members of the public. - 11.1.5 It was the start of an on-going dialogue: the Integration Scheme will establish the parameters of the future strategic plans of the IJB which will be subject to more detailed consultation in due course. - 11.2 The stakeholders invited to partake in consultation on the development of this Scheme included:
+- 11.2.0 It was a genuine consultation exercise: the views of all participants were valued. - 11.3.0 It was transparent: the results of the consultation exercise were published. - 11.4.0 It was an accessible consultation: the material for consultation was provided in a variety of formats. - 11.5.0 The draft scheme was published and comments invited from members of the public. - 11.6.0 It was the start of an on-going dialogue: the Integration Scheme will establish the parameters of the future strategic plans of the IJB which will be subject to more detailed consultation in due course.

-Health professionals;

-Users of health care;

-Carers of users of health care;

-Commercial providers of health care;

-Non-commercial providers of health care;

-Social care professionals;

-Users of social care:

-Carers of users of social care:

-Commercial providers of social care;

-Non-commercial providers of social care;

-Staff of NHS Western Isles and the Comhairle who are not health professionals or social care professionals;

-Union and staff representatives;

-Non-commercial providers of social housing; and

-Third sector bodies carrying out activities related to health or social care.
+11.7 The consultation followed a process of engagement with staff consultative groups and independent advice which led to the development of a draft Integration Scheme.
+The consultation process was made up of two main elements: Public consultation, in which individuals and organisations were invited to submit written comments in relation to published consultation documents which was in addition to the requirements of The Public Bodies (Joint Working) (Prescribed Consultees) (Scotland) Order 2014: and a series of stakeholder events. which provided an opportunity for discussion and direct engagement with third sector representatives and other stakeholders .: The stakeholders invited to partake in consultation on the development of this Scheme in terms of the last-mentioned Order were:

+Health professionals; Users of health care; Carers of users of health care; Commercial providers of health care; Non-commercial providers of health care; Social care professionals; Users of social care; Carers of users of social care; Carers of users of social care; Commercial providers of social care; Non-commercial providers of social care; Staff of NHS Western Isles and the Comhairle who are not health professionals or social care professionals; Union and staff representatives; Non-commercial providers of social housing; and Third sector bodies carrying out activities related to health or social care.(do we include six main themes from Red Hen document?)

-11.3 The Parties will support the IJB to develop a Participation and Engagement Strategy by providing appropriate resources and support.
-The Participation and Engagement Strategy shall ensure significant engagement with, and participation by, members of the public, representative groups and other organisations in relation to decisions about the carrying out of integration functions.
-This strategy shall be developed alongside the Strategic Plan for consideration by the IJB during the Transitional Period prior to consultation on the Strategic Plan.
+11.911.1 The Parties undertake to work together to support the IJB to develop a Participation and Engagement Strategy.
+The Parties agree to provide communication and public engagement support to the IJB to facilitate engagement with key stakeholders, including patients and service users, carers and Third Sector representatives.
+The Parties will provide support through existing corporate support arrangements and public consultation arrangements to enable the IJB to develop this strategy alongside the Strategic Plan for consideration by the IJB during the Transitional Period prior to consultation on the Strategic Plan.
+In the meantime, each of the Parties agrees to use its existing systems for participation and engagement, and to ensure that these accord at all times with the principles and practices endorse by the Scottish Health Council and those set out in National Standards for Community Engagement.